DSEI21000-S21/project-product-price-prediction/documents/JM.md

 The reference is from kaggle.

-**B. Is the hypothesis/problem stated clearly ("The What")?
+**B. Is the hypothesis/problem stated clearly ("The What")?**

 The hypothesis is description is the factor to be considered for determining  the price for the product.

 **C. Is it clear why the problems are important?
-Is it clear why anyone would care? ("The Why")
+Is it clear why anyone would care? ("The Why")**

+Price prediciton is a tool to get the suggeted price automatically by using a good model or algorithm.
+It is very important for business owners to make business decisions.

 **D. Is it clear why the data were chosen should be able to answer the question being asked?4